zegervdv/Quadcopter/README.md

 ### Receiving

-The data send from the quadcopter has following formatting:
+The data sent from the quadcopter has following formatting:

 | Byte  | Name     | Value     |
 | ---   | ---      | ---       |